openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       fetcher does not attempt to use the host listed in :term:`SRC_URI` after a successful fetch from the :term:`PREMIRRORS` occurs.

+   :term:`BB_BASEHASH_IGNORE_VARS`
+      Lists variables that are excluded from checksum and dependency data.
+      Variables that are excluded can therefore change without affecting the checksum mechanism.
+A common example would be the variable for the path of the build.
+BitBake's output should not (and usually does not) depend on the directory in which it was built.

    :term:`BB_CHECK_SSL_CERTS`
       Specifies if SSL certificates should be checked when fetching.
 The default value is ``1`` and certificates are not checked if the value is set to ``0``.